timja-bot/liquibase-runner-plugin/README.md

 **Execute Liquibase**

 Use this build step if you have an existing liquibase installation and wish to have it run just as if you were doing so from command line.
 This mode provides the most flexibility for your liquibase configuration and execution, but provides fewer reporting features.

 Use "Manage Jenkins" to add your liquibase installation to Jenkins.
 It will then be available for selection in the build step.
-Your liquibase installation should include the driver for your database (for example, by having the the driver jar in LIQUIBASE_HOME/lib directory).
+Your liquibase installation should include the driver for your database (for example, by having the driver jar in LIQUIBASE_HOME/lib directory).

 Each build's console log will contain the stdout/stderr output of liquibase execution.
+Furthermore, each type of build step will indicate build instability when liquibase is unable to apply a changeset.

 **Evaluate changesets**